Affinity Plus Federal Credit Union Student Loans Review

 - Students don’t have to reapply every year; they can request funds after their initial approval.

 With the Student Choice Private Loan, payments can be deferred for six months after graduation, and there aren’t any origination or administration fees.
-There is the option to reduce your interest rate by setting up automatic payments, and you can release a cosigner if you make 48 on-time payments.
+There is the option to reduce your interest rate by setting up automatic payments, and you can release your cosigner if you make 48 on-time payments.
 The current APR is as low as 5.61%, dependent upon the applicant’s credit history.

 Student Choice Graduate Business Loan